Alcantor/LotusECU-T4e/README.md

 also work with a RaspberryPi and a CAN Hat (SocketCAN Driver).

 After that I've realized that the Calibration ROM located at 0x10000 looks like identical to the T4 ECU at address 0x70000.
-So I've edited the [XML] to use the new offset.

 But how to upload the modification back?
 Hum, after somes hours of disassembling, I've figured out how to write to the RAM but not to the Flash.